 Let’s move to another part of Gueliz, behind the Carre Eden Mall.
 Right next to the mall, in a small street full of boutiques, is located one of my favourite conceptual art spaces – the David Bloch Gallery.
 I love this gallery because of its minimalist and open light-filled space and the organised exhibitions.

-The gallery was opened in 2010 by the Frenchman David Bloch, developing a unique interest in Conceptual and Op art and other forms of new artistic expression.
+The gallery was opened in 2010 by the Frenchman David Bloch, who developed a unique interest in Conceptual and Op art and other forms of new artistic expression.
 Artists have included Alëxone Dizac, Arne Quinze, Augustine Kofie and Carlos Mare, to mention a few.
 David Bloch is also interested in the Post-Graffiti scene and often organises graffiti art exhibitions and projects.